 Every year the Fernbank Forest and Wildwoods area of the Fernbank Museum transform for the fall season, into the Woodland Spirits exhibit.
 The end result is art, outdoor fun and play time for the kids.
 Grab the whole family and take a not-so-spooky walk through this Halloween themed area.
-It’s included with your Fernbank Museum admission.
+It’s included in the museum’s admission and runs from mid September to late October.
+Advanced reservations aren’t necessary and tickets can be purchased at the door.

 A guided pathway, through the trees of the Fernbank Forest, allows guests to experience all of the Woodland Spirits fun.
 Be on the lookout for ghostly encounters, which are outdoor art installation pieces by sculpture artist Laura Lewis.
 They come aglow in the evening hours and kids are mesmerized by their mysterious appearance.
 The 3D shapes are best enjoyed in-person, as camera and video doesn’t do the art justice.

-New for 2020, kids can enjoy the Monster Garden, Harvest Stories and Haunted Outpost.
+New for the year, kids can enjoy the Monster Garden, Harvest Stories and Haunted Outpost.
 The Haunted Outpost is recommend for slightly older kids, while the Monster Garden is fun for everyone.
+Younger kids do best in a stroller.
+The outdoor Fernbank forest area is a longer walk for toddlers.
+They will love the event, and it’s not too scary for them, but you want to bring a stroller for tired little legs.

 - Georgia Aquarium